softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 ## Digital Signatures

 Asymmetric encryption also helps us solve the problems of `Non-Repudiation` and `Data Integrity`.
-Non-Repudiation is the task of guarantee that the party sending a message is actually who they say they are.
-Data Integrity guarantees that the data has not be tampered with since it left the sender.
+Non-Repudiation is the task of guaranteeing that the party sending a message is actually who they say they are.
+Data Integrity guarantees that the data has not been tampered with since it left the sender.
 The basic idea is to create a `digital signature` that represents both the author of the data and the data sent in the message.
 This is done using the following steps:

-1. Sally generates a asymmetric key pair.
+1. Sally generates an asymmetric key pair.
 1. Sally publicly posts the public key.
-1. Sally generate a message.
+1. Sally generates a message.
-1. Sally hashes the message using an algorithm use as SHA-1.
+1. Sally hashes the message using SHA-1.
 This is called the `signer digest`.
 1. Sally encrypts the signer digest using her private key.
 This creates the `signature`.
 1. Sally posts the message and the signature publicly.
 1. Juan obtains the message and hashes it using the same algorithm Sally used.
 This is called the `receiver digest`.
 1. Juan uses Sally's public key to decrypt the signature.
-This returns the `signer digest` in a way that provided non-repudiation by guaranteeing it was created by Sally.
+This returns the `signer digest` in a way that provides non-repudiation by guaranteeing it was created by Sally.
-1. Juan compare the `signer digest` to the `receiver digest`.
+1. Juan compares the `signer digest` to the `receiver digest`.
 If they match then that provides data integrity because the message has not changed since Sally signed it.

 ## Web Certificates and Secure Communication (HTTPS)

 An important feature of the world wide web is knowing that the website you are talking to is actually the website you believe it to be.
 This is solved by gaining a web certificate, from an authority, called a certificate authority (`CA`), that is trusted by both the website owner and the website browser.
-A web certificate is then contains both an asymmetric key pair and a digital signature that is signed by the CA that creates a `signer digest` of the website information and the certificate's public key.
-The web certificate is then used to demonstrate non-repudiation of the website owner.
+A web certificate contains information about the website identity, a public asymmetric key, and a digital signature signed by the CA. The web certificate is used to demonstrate non-repudiation of the website owner using the following steps.

 1. The website is granted a web certificate and key pair from the CA.
 1. The web certificate contains a public asymmetric key.
 The website keeps the private key secure.